ShubJas/Recommendation-system/README.md

 To run your emotion detection file
 <br />Run TestEmotionDetector.py
-<br />You can either take your live camera feed or paste the path of the video by commenting the other out.
+<br />You can either take your live camera feed or paste the path of the video by commenting the code other out in TestEmotionDetector.py .

 To analyse the model
 <br />Run EvaluateEmotionDetector.py